 Although it is not required to have a proof of travel insurance at the border (unlike moving to Canada), it is wise to have one.

 Medical treatment can be expensive in the country.
-Therefore there is no question whether to buy travel insurance before travelling.
+Therefore there is no question whether you should buy travel insurance before leaving home.

-To find countries participating in the agreement go to Australian Government website here.
+To find countries participating in the reciprocal agreement go to Australian Government website here.

-Make sure to unlock your phone before getting on the plane.
-It will make your transition just a bit easier.
+Make sure to unlock your phone before getting on the plane as it will make your transition just a bit easier.

-Drivers licence and / or international drivers licence – Working Holiday Visa Australia Checklist
+Drivers licence and/or international drivers licence rules in Australia – Working Holiday Visa Australia Checklist

 Australia drivers licence rules vary from state to state.

-Some states allow you to drive on your foreign license for the first three months; other aren’t as strict, and you can drive on it as long as it’s valid.
+Some states allow you to drive on your foreign license for the first three months, others aren’t as strict, and you can drive on it as long as it’s valid.

-Copies of all important documents – Working Holiday Visa Australia Checklist
+Have copies of all essential documents – Working Holiday Visa Australia Checklist

 Things do happen, and it’s best to have copies (best certified) of all relevant documents.

-Make sure to take pictures/copies of your passport, drivers licence, government documents, etc. you are taking with you.
+Make sure to take pictures/copies of your passport, drivers licence, government documents you are taking with you.

 Always keep copies separate to your original documents in case they get lost or stolen.